-As you probably know, there are two different sorts of Raspberry Pi camera's the normal camera, and then there is the Raspberry Pi Noir camera.
+As you probably know, there are two different versions of the Raspberry Pi Camera.
+There is the standard Raspberry Pi camera that features an IR filter.
+Then there is the Raspberry Pi NoIR camera that lacks the IR filter.
 In this guide, I will take you through the pros and cons of each of the […]

 This Raspberry Pi webcam server tutorial will take you through on how to have your very own Webcam that is visible on a web page.
 If you’re after more of a security like system, then check out the Raspberry Pi security camera tutorial as it features fully-fledged web streaming, motion detection, recording and multi-camera functionality. […]

 If you just followed my Raspberry Pi time-lapse guide, then you probably want to know how to turn your images into a fantastic video very much like the example below.
 If you’re just starting out and need to follow the guide you can find it here at Raspberry Pi time-lapse.
 Converting all your captured images […]

 You can use the Raspberry Pi and the Pi camera to set up a pretty cool time-lapse machine.
 It will take photos every minute and timestamp them, so it’s easy to string together to create one stunning time-lapse quickly.